greyovo/PicQuery/README_en.md

 ## Build & Run

 To build this project, you need to obtain a quantized CLIP model.

-Run this [jupyter notebook](https://colab.research.google.com/drive/1bW1aMg0er1T4aOcU5pCNYVgmVzBJ4-x4#scrollTo=hPscj2wlZlHb) to get the following model files：
+Run the scripts in this [jupyter notebook](https://colab.research.google.com/drive/1bW1aMg0er1T4aOcU5pCNYVgmVzBJ4-x4#scrollTo=hPscj2wlZlHb) step by step.
+When you run into the *"You are done"* section, you should get the following model files in `./result ` directory:

-- `clip-image-encoder-quant-int8.onnx`
+- `clip-image-int8.ort`
-- `clip-text-encoder-quant-int8.onnx`
+- `clip-text-int8.ort`

+> If you don't want to run the scripts, you may directly download them from [Google Drive](https://drive.google.com/drive/folders/1VHgEvYyKsiVte8-lywD8qS8SfgcvMc3z?usp=drive_link).

 Put them into `app\src\main\assets` and you're ready to build and run.